-Adding and configuring your domain correctly and pointing the necessary DNS records to Kinsta is a crucial part of going live with your WordPress site.
-Your Domains list shows which domains can be used to access your site.
-The primary domain is the main domain you want your visitors to arrive through.
+Your Domains list shows all domains that can be used to access your site.
+The primary domain is the main domain you want visitors to use.

 If you haven’t already, we also recommend reviewing our go-live checklist to make sure you have everything ready to make your site live.